 COLLABORATIVE APPROACH TO EDUCATIONOur classroom teachers work closely with our special area teachers to ensure that academic content is addressed throughout all other disciplines.
 This helps students absorb and apply content more effectively.

-NURTURING CLASSROOM ENVIRONMENWe make sure that even the physical environments that our students encounter work to help them excel academically, socially, and emotionally
+NURTURING CLASSROOM ENVIRONMENtWe make sure that even the physical environments that our students encounter work to help them excel academically, socially, and emotionally.

 CURRICULUM OVERVIEWThe fourth grade faculty continue to maintain our global goal of developing students’ critical thinking skills through brain based strategies.
 In order to satisfy the learning needs of the students, teachers may choose to adjust the time spent on each lesson to ensure students have grasped it before moving on.